Yennai Arindhaal (soundtrack): Development

 The film's soundtrack album and background score were composed by Harris Jayaraj, the first time for a film starring Ajith Kumar.
 The soundtrack album consists of seven tracks. where six tracks written by Thamarai, and one song was written by Vignesh Shivan.
 In July 2014, Harris recorded a romantic song sung by Karthik.
-Harris said that he had recorded a fresh voice from the United Kingdom for the first song in the film, which was planned to be similar to "Karka Karka" from Menon's Vettaiyaadu Vilaiyaadu (2006).
+Harris said that he had recorded a fresh voice from the United Kingdom for the first song in the film, which was later revealed to be Kharesma Ravichandran.
+The song was planned to be similar to "Karka Karka" from Menon's Vettaiyaadu Vilaiyaadu (2006).
 In August 2014, Harris started recording the third song for the film.
 On 18 September 2014, he updated that 3 songs were completed.
 It was also known that Trisha's character would have a solo song.
 "Adhaaru Adhaaru" is a mass action dappan-kuthu number, sung by Vijay Prakash and Gana Bala, with lyrics by Vignesh Shivan.
 Harris Jayaraj confirmed via Twitter that "Adhaaru Adhaaru" was a gangster song and not Ajith's introduction song in the film.
 Starting with the lively chorus, the song is ruled by powerful singing and peppy beats.
-The rhythm breakdowns in the interludes are meant to evoke thunderous response.
+The rhythm breakdowns in the interludes are meant to evoke a thunderous response.
 A nice casual gaana.
 Harris Jayaraj was busy working on the final mix of the OST in early December 2014.
 It was confirmed that the score and the songs would be done in Dolby Atmos surround sound system.